Bayview (NSW)

 Bayview's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Bayview's health outcomes show remarkable results based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.
-The area has a very low prevalence of common health conditions across all age groups.
-Private health cover is exceptionally high at approximately 66% of Bayview's total population (2,515 people), compared to Greater Sydney's 59.9%.
+Bayview's health outcomes show remarkable results based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are very low across all age groups.
+Private health cover is exceptionally high at approximately 66% of Bayview's total population (2,467 people), compared to Greater Sydney's 59.9%.

 Frequently Asked Questions - Health